russelldb/bigsets/doc/bigsets-design.md

 * run `riak_object:merge/2` which in turn calls `riak_kv_crdt:merge/2` which will
     * De-serialize the local value
-    * deserialise the incoming value
+    * de-serialise the incoming value
     * run `riak_dt_orswot:merge/2` on the two values
 * finally serialize the result, and store on disk

-Even when there is no concurrency the price must be paid of deserialisation, merge, and reserialise.
+Even when there is no concurrency the price must be paid of de-serialisation, merge, and re-serialise.
 The only time an incoming delta can ever replace what is on disk at a replica is when it is the first received update.
 In the best case, the savings are only in the size of the data sent over the network.
 The full read and update at